-4.2.3 Sediment Dam Planning
+5.2.4 Sediment Dam Planning

-Table 4 has been developed to assist in the decision making process in regards to potential risks associated with the construction of sediment dams.
+Table 9 has been developed to assist in assessing the potential risks associated with the construction of sediment dams.

-When the need for a sediment dam and type of sediment dam i.e. Type C, F of D has been determined by a competent person; a risk assessment must be completed using the Peabody Risk Analysis Matrix (Appendix G), prior to the activity commencing.
+When the need for a sediment dam and type of sediment dam i.e. Type C, F or D has been determined by a competent person; a risk assessment must be completed using the Peabody Risk Analysis Matrix (Appendix E), prior to the activity commencing.

-If the risk assessment determines an activity with a score \geq 51, then the activity must not proceed.
+If the risk assessment determines an activity with a score ≥ 51, then the activity must not proceed.

-If the risk assessment determines an activity \leq 50, then the actions and controls (as a minimum) in Table 4 must be applied.
+If the risk assessment determines an activity ≤ 50, then the actions and controls (as a minimum) in Table 9 must be applied.